Ogadimma01/Devops_projects/Linux-projects/Linux.md

 # rm command
-* This removes or deletes a file without prompting for confirmation
+* This removes or deletes a file without prompting for confirmation.
+A file once deleted cannot be recovered.

 ![photo](Images/rm.png)

 * To delete more than one file with one rm command, seperate the files with spaces:

 ![photo](Images/rm1.png)

+* The rm command in combination with the -i flag prompts the user for confirmation.
+Selecting the 'y' key permanently deletes file.